sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **First, for NPN species with larger pools/spatial extents of observations, I wonder if would be useful to calibrate the models using subsets somehow stratified by climate and/or latitude.
 For example, train the models using only warm region (or southern) red maple and test on cold region maples (or vice versa).
 Perhaps this could further address the issue of model identifiability (as discussed in Lines  259-277).
 While the oft-mentioned Basler (2016) study certainly had nice spatiotemporal coverage, it did not have nearly the latitudinal/climate variability that NPN affords.**

 We discussed this and ultimately decided that it is beyond the scope of the current paper.
-Although we agree that this approach has the potential to improve the paper, we are unsure of the extent to which this would address the issue of identifiability, which is itself noted as a potential issue rather than a definite one.
+Although we agree that this approach has the potential to improve the paper, we are doubtful if it would address the issue of identifiability.
+The Harvard and Hubbard Brook LTER share 3 species in common and are relatively close (~150km), yet their parameter estimates varied widely for most models (see images S4-S5 in the original and revised text).
 We also feel that it would require too much space to adequately investigate and discuss, and that the current set of analyses sufficiently accomplish the goals we set out in the introduction.
-However, we do hope to pursue these confounding factors further in future efforts.

 **Second, given the length of time series of the LTER datasets, I think it would be useful to further examine the performance of models based on other criteria such as the amount of interannual variability explained (correlation or R-square) or bias during anomalously warm or cold years.
 Perhaps the latter might be outside of the overall realm of the paper, but I think it would be informative to know which models capture this type of information which matters in a global change context.**

-Shawn's note:
-make a R^2 figure for all species/phenophase for the supplement on the stratified sampling.
-We thought of this, there's not enough data even for Acer rubrum.
-Write a sentence or 2 about this in the discussion and how it could be done someday when enought data is collected.
+See the note to Reviewer 1 about general model recommendations.
+We have updated the Supplemental images S1 and S2 to included Pearson's correlation in addition to the RMSE for all dataset inter comparisons.

 ### Minor Comments and Suggestions:

 **Line 281: Please verify what is T* (I assume base temperature)**

+This is correct.
+We have changed T* to T_base throughout as it is more descriptive.